Student Schedule for 2020-21

-Exciting changes are on the horizon for Concordia!
-Over the past three years, we have been developing a new schedule structure to improve our academic and community goals — ultimately create a better learning environment for students.
+Concordia's student schedules are structured to improve our academic and community goals — creating a better learning environment for students.

-Above you will see the breakdown of the A-E schedule.
-Each day is assigned a letter, and that is the schedule for the day.
-Click here to see the rotation for the Fall 2017 semester.
-This will be updated within 24 hours of a change.
+Each day is assigned a letter, to designate the schedule for the day.
 A-E does not always mean Monday through Friday.
-Please check OnCampus for your schedule.
+Students and Parents may check OnCampus for your daily class schedule.

 We are working to address the above goals with the following schedule shifts:

-With a move to an 8-carrier schedule students can schedule 8 classes per semester, 16 total (credits) per year.
+With an 8-carrier schedule students have 8 classes per semester, earning up to 16 total (credits) per year.

 This allows for 3 of our goals to be met:

 Also during this extended lunch period, teachers will be providing office hours for students to get the extra help they may need.
-Depending on need, some students may be required to attend office hours from time to time.
+Depending on academic need, students may be required to attend office hours (during lunch or on B Day mornings).

 Research shows that breaks and downtime are important practices for students.
-As we constructed our new schedule, we addressed this in multiple ways.
-First, no student will attend more than two consecutive classes without at least a 10-minute break.
-Second, students who meet specific guidelines and have study hall in their day will be allowed “collaborative” time.
+In our schedule, no student will attend more than two consecutive classes without at least a 10-minute break.
+Also, students who meet specific guidelines and have study hall in their day will be allowed “collaborative” time.
 There will be places in which they are allowed to study quietly, study in groups, get a cup of coffee or other beverages or snacks, play a game, hang out, unplug, etc, and generally have more control over their own time.
 Finally, the flexibility within the extended lunch period will allow for multiple ways to recharge the brain.

 Focus Time is a dedicated 20-minute period for individual student quiet study following the Koinonia gathering.
 Students will remain with their Koinonia group during Focus Time.
 Clubs and activities do not meet during Focus Time, nor is this a time for Office Hours.